mozilla/pkipolicy/rootstore/policy.md

-CA operations relating to issuance of certificates capable of being used for TLS-enabled servers MUST conform to the latest version of the [CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates][BRs] ("TLS Baseline Requirements").
-CA operations relating to issuance of certificates capable of being used for digitally signing or encrypting email messages, MUST conform to the latest version of the CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted S/MIME Certificates ("S/MIME Baseline Requirements").
+CA operations relating to issuance of certificates capable of being used for TLS-enabled servers MUST conform to the latest version of the [CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates][TLS-BRs] ("TLS Baseline Requirements").
+Certificates issued on or after September 1, 2023, that are capable of being used to digitally sign or encrypt email messages, and CA operations relating to the issuance of such certificates, MUST conform to the latest version of the [CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted S/MIME Certificates][SMIME-BRs] ("S/MIME Baseline Requirements").
 In the event of inconsistency between this policy's requirements and either the S/MIME or TLS Baseline Requirements, this policy's requirements take precedence.
 The following is a list of known places where this policy takes precedence over the S/MIME and TLS Baseline Requirements.
 If